 Let me clarify the title a bit: everything you’ve been taught about public speaking can only get you to a certain level of proficiency.
 Then, like in every other area of mastery, you have to re-think everything you’ve learned because it’s time to make finer distinctions.
 As Marshall Goldsmith says, What Got You Here Won’t Get You There.

-This is a list of 10 truisms about public speaking that, once you gain some proficiency, will not serve you anymore.
+This is a list of 10 truisms that, once you gain some proficiency, become public speaking myths to be busted.
 Don’t be the speaker or performer who is still using the same bag of tricks that got them through high school and college.
 Break out of old thoughts!

 Myth #1: The Main Focus of Learning to Be a Speaker is to Get Over Nervousness